hyperledger/indy-hipe/text/trust-ping/README.md

 example, to defeat correlation between request and response (to generate noise).
 Or agents A and B might agree that periodically A will ping B without a response, as a way of evidencing that A is up and functional.
+If `response_requested` is false, then the receiver MUST NOT respond.

 When the message arrives at the receiver, assuming that `response_requested` is not `false`, the receiver should reply as quickly as possible with a